naugtur/xhr/README.md

   - See `options.json` - you can set it to `true` on a GET request to tell `xhr` to parse the response body.
   - Without `options.json` body is returned as-is (a string or when `responseType` is set and the browser supports it - a result of parsing JSON or XML)
 - How do I send an object or array as POST body?
-  - `options.body` should be a string or any other value that's valid as a parameter to [`XMLHttpRequest.send`][1].
-Any other value needs to be serialized before passed to `xhr` for sending.
+  - `options.body` should be a string.
+You need to serialize your object before passing to `xhr` for sending.
-  - To serialize to JSON you can set
+  - To serialize to JSON you can use
-   `options.json` to `true` for convenience - then `xhr` will do the serialization and set content-type accordingly.
+   `options.json` instead of `options.body` for convenience - then `xhr` will do the serialization and set content-type accordingly.
 - Where's stream API? `.pipe()` etc.
   - Not implemented.
 You can't reasonably have that in the browser.
+- Why can't I send `"true"` as body by passing it as `options.json` anymore?
+  - Accepting `true` as a value was a bug.
+Despite what `JSON.stringify` does, the string `"true"` is not valid JSON.
+If you're sending booleans as JSON, please consider wrapping them in an object or array to save yourself from more trouble in the future.
+To bring back the old behavior, hardcode `options.json` to `true` and set `options.body` to your boolean value.

 ## Mocking Requests
 You can override the constructor used to create new requests for testing.
 When you're making a new request: